Antonin de Selliers de Moranville: Early life

 He was born into a Catholic noble family; his father was Léonard de Selliers de Moranville, knight of Selliers de Moranville (1803–1856).
 He married Octavie Hector, with whom he had 7 children.
 Until 1869 he studied at the École Royale Militaire.

 Career

 Second Lieutenant in 1871.
 Colonel in 1902.
-In 1904, he was Commander in Chief of the Gendarmerie, a military force with law enforcement duties, until 1914.
+From 1904 until 1914 he served as Commander in Chief of the Gendarmerie, a military force with law-enforcement duties.
 He was Chief Commander of the Belgian army from 25 May until 6 September 1914.
-During his assignment the Kingdom was invaded by German troops and the Belgian mobilization started.
+During his assignment German troops invaded the Kingdom (4 August 1914) and Belgian mobilization started (31 July 1914).
 On 6 September he was dismissed by the King, under the advice of Lieutenant General Baron Louis de Ryckel.
 The same Decree abolished the function of Chief of Staff.
 In this way the King secured control of the force.

 He is buried in the cemetery of Neder-Over-Heembeek.